University of Illinois at Urbana-Champaign

 Email: nmiljkov@illinois.edu

-Address: 105 South Mathews Avenue, MEL 2136, Urbana, IL 61801
+Address: 105 South Mathews Avenue, MEL 2125, Urbana, IL 61801

 Xuzhi Du received his PhD in Automotive Engineering at Tongji University in June 2019.
 He then continued as a postdoctoral associate in the Shanghai Automotive Wind Tunnel center (SAWTC) at Tongji University.
 His doctoral thesis focused on the study of fundamental icing physics, deicing/defrosting and impinging jet flow structure evolution and heat transfer.
 He has also participated in several National Key Programs: Thermal Management of Lithium-ion Batteries, and Snow Accretion Simulation and Prevention of a Maglev Train.
-He is working on the development of models and carrying out experiments on agrivoltaic systems (co-location of Photovoltaics and Agriculture).
+He is working on the development of models and carrying out experiments on agrivoltaic systems (co-location of photovoltaics and agriculture).

 Email: xuzhidu@illinois.edu